 The Glee Club is the oldest and largest choir at Princeton University, and has for generations served as the ‘hub’ for singers at Princeton – in which like-minded students come together to explore musical passions and make lifelong friendships.
 The choir tours internationally on alternate years (at no cost to the students!), and has recently added Argentina and South Africa to the list of stamps in the Glee Club passport.
 There are five major performances each year, and numerous special appearances at functions and gatherings around campus.
 The choir's most celebrated performing tradition dates from 1913 – the annual concerts presented jointly with the Glee Clubs of Harvard and Yale Universities on the eve of the respective football games.
 A more recent tradition has seen the establishment of annual performances of choral masterworks with professional soloists and orchestra.
 In the last few years these have included Mendelssohn's Elijah, Bach's St. Matthew and St John Passions and Mass in B minor, Mozart's Requiem and Verdi’s Requiem.
 The choir's repertoire is extremely diverse, embracing anything from Renaissance motets and madrigals, Romantic part songs and 21 st century choral commissions to the more traditional Glee Club fare of spirituals, folk music and college songs.
 The spectrum of Glee Club members is perhaps even broader: undergraduates and graduate students, scientists and poets, philosophers and economists - all walks of academic life are represented, all knit together by their belief in the nobility and joy of singing together.

-Auditions will be held between September 11th and 15th, 2017, morning and afternoon.
-Details are available on the Glee Club’s website, with a link to an electronic sign-up sheet.
+Auditions will be held between September 10th and 14th, 2018, morning and afternoon.
+Sign up for a 10-minute slot here!
 Members of the Glee Club are eligible for subsidized studio voice lessons.
 For information, call the Music Department at (609) 258-6078.
-To be eligible for lesson subsidy, contracts must be completed online at www.princeton.edu/music by Monday, September 25, 2017.

 Mondays 4:30 to 6:30 p.m.